facebookresearch/seamless_communication/docs/m4t/unity2_aligner_README.md

 # UnitY2 forced alignment extractor

-Please refer to Section 3.3.2 of the paper to read more details about aligner design & training.
+Please refer to Section 3.3.2 of the "Seamless: Multilingual Expressive and Streaming Speech Translation" paper to read more details about aligner design & training.

 We provide a light-weight wrapper to extract alignments between given text and acoustic unit sequences.
 Unit extractor is also available from the wrapper itself.